In the New Normal, smart strategic thinking requires FORETHOUGHT that is deeper, broader and more FREQUENT than ever before.

 So Forethought is not a new issue.
 What’s new is that the BAR for Forethought is RISING.

 Forethought must now be more frequent because the rate of CHANGE continues to accelerate.
 What used to take months and years now occurs in days and hours.
 That means that what is true today may not be true tomorrow.
 Your assumptions should not be taken for granted.
 Strategies must be continually reassessed.

 The confluence of rapid technological change, interwoven financial markets, and increasing competition creates unprecedented challenges for leadership decisions.
 This confluence of change also compounds the consequences of our decisions.
 That’s why Forethought must be broader and deeper than ever before.

 The Greek gods, according to the ancient myth, assigned two brothers the responsibility of putting life on earth—Epimetheus, whose name in Greek means Hindsight, and Prometheus, whose name means Forethought.
 Epimetheus went first and populated the earth with all the animals.
 Then it fell to Prometheus to create man.

 Prometheus saw that his brother had given the animals all of the powerful physical attributes.
 He asked himself, “What gift can I give to mankind?”
 Prometheus realized that man could prevail against more physically powerful adversaries only if he could outthink them; thus his first gift to mankind was Forethought–the capacity to think ahead.

-The Benefits of Fostering Forethought
+What are the Benefits of Fostering Forethought?